 - Only certain writing pieces from the school year will be included within the Cumulative Writing Portfolio.
-The first of these assignments is the "Thematic Writing Assignment--Partner Interviews" essay.
+The first of these assignments is the "'St. Lucy's...'
+End-of-Mini-Unit Assessment/Writing Assignment."
 Mr. Martin will typically let students know which pieces are “Cumulative Writing Portfolio writing pieces” prior to beginning the writing process.

 - Any Cumulative Writing Portfolio writing piece that does not meet the mastery score must be revised and resubmitted.
 Prior to resubmission, a student must highlight all changes that have been made, then print out (if completed via word processor) and resubmit both the original piece and the updated version.

 - When resubmitting revised work, a student must make an appointment with Mr. Martin so that he or she can process the revisions with Mr. Martin.
 In fact, it is strongly suggested that a student schedules an appointment prior to revising his or her work so that both student and Mr. Martin can process the original writing piece together as well.

 - Once a portfolio assignment is resubmitted in this manner, Mr. Martin will re-score the assignment to determine an updated score for the writing piece.
 This score will be used to calculate the overall score for the portfolio.
 Please be aware that the original score for the assignment "is what it is" within the Marking Period GPA.

 - Throughout the year, English 9 classes will work on finishing their Cumulative Writing Portfolios.
 Yet, as soon as a portfolio assignment is handed back, a student can and should begin the revision process.
 Upon receipt of the evaluated writing piece, the student will have one month to revise in order to achieve mastery.

 - A student who fails to meet the final due date for mastery will be assigned central detention in order to create a time period during which he or she can obtain that mastery.
 Central detentions will continually be assigned, if necessary.